If you have one week in Costa Rica, check out this 1 week Costa Rica itinerary to help you plan.

 About Uvita

-Uvita is a small town in the Costa Ballena, perfect for a peaceful jungle getaway.
-This area doesn’t see as many tourists at Jaco or Manuel Antonio so you will have the opportunity to enjoy beaches and the rain forest without crowds.
+Uvita is a small town in the South Pacific, specifically in an area called the Costa Ballena which is made up of two other towns, Dominical and Ojochal.
+This area doesn’t see as many tourists at Jaco or Manuel Antonio so you will have the opportunity to enjoy beaches and the rain forest without tons of crowds.

 Day 5